MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 *Start by* — Working with business leaders and other content stakeholders to review your existing content for relevance and accuracy.

-*You'll know you're done when* — A curated set of content has been migrated to SharePoint.
+*You know you're done when* — A curated set of content has been migrated to SharePoint.

 #### Customize SharePoint to meet your business needs